 You can select which data subset you want to inspect.

 This can be the training or validation subset, or any other custom subset, as long as it exists in the dataset version that the model is training on.

 You can also choose which checkpoint of the model to calculate predictions with.

 A checkpoint is automatically created every epoch.
 This allows you to inspect the predictions of the model at the first, the last, or indeed any epoch, so that you can see how training (and possibly overfitting) affects the predictions.

 Requesting predictions for inspection

-When predictions have already been calculated for a specific subset and checkpoint, a green mark indicates that those predictions are available faster.
+When predictions have already been calculated for a specific subset and checkpoint, a green mark indicates that those predictions are available and will display faster.

 Individual predictions are displayed in a table form.
 The table shows, for each example, the actual feature that the model had as target, the prediction output by the model, and the feature(s) that went into the model input.

 Depending on the problem type, the table may be supported by a confusion matrix or a scatter plot, showing the distribution of predictions for the whole subset.
 Select data on these charts and the table will be filtered to show only the selected examples.